 Step Action 1 Start Enterprise Architect.
 You do not have to load a project at this point.
-2 From the 'Start' ribbon, select 'View > Visual Style > Customize > Tools: 3 Define the new menu item entry: In the newly-opened 'Menu contents' field, type the name 'Wine Console' In the 'Command' field, type 'wineconsole' In the 'Arguments' field, type 'cmd' Leave the 'Initial directory' field blank 4 Click on the Close button.
+2 From the 'Start' ribbon, select 'Desktop > Preferences > Keyboards and Toolbars > Tools: A new, blank entry is opened on the 'Tools' tab of the 'Customize' dialog.
+3 Define the new menu item entry: In the newly-opened 'Menu contents' field, type the name 'Wine Console' In the 'Command' field, type 'wineconsole' In the 'Arguments' field, type 'cmd' Leave the 'Initial directory' field blank 4 Click on the Close button.
 The 'Customize' dialog closes.
 5 Select the ribbon option: 'Configure > User Tools > Wine Console'.
 A Wine console window opens.
 6 Type 'C:' and press the Enter key.
 The Wine console switches to the C: drive.
 7 Issue the command to install your Subversion client.
 For example: C:\>/Installers/Subversion-client-1.9.5.win32.exe To install from a .msi file, use Wine's msiexec utility.
 For example: C:\>msiexec /i "Installers\Slik-Subversion-1.9.7-win32.msi" Installation of the Subversion command line client begins.
 8 Create a folder to serve as the working copy folder to be used by Enterprise Architect.
 For example: C:\>mkdir C:\VC_workspaces\SVN_workcopy 9 Issue the command to perform the initial checkout from the Subversion repository, specifying the repository folder, working copy folder, username and password.
-For example: C:\>svn checkout "https://myServer:8443/svn/repos_folder" "C:\VC_workspaces\SVN_workcopy " username myUserName password myPassword
+For example: C:\>svn checkout "https://myServer:8443/svn/repos_folder" "C:\VC_workspaces\SVN_workcopy" username myUserName password myPassword